wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 1. Run `monit status` on the Diego database VM to check for failing processes.
 2. If there are no failing processes, then review the logs for BBS.
    * A healthy BBS shows obvious activity around starting or claiming LRPs.
-   * An unhealthy BBS leads to the Auctioneer showing minimal or no activity.
+   * The BBS sends work to the Auctioneer, an unhealthy BBS leads to the Auctioneer showing minimal or no activity.

      The BBS sends work to the Auctioneer.
 3. If you are unable to resolve the issue, pull logs from the Diego BBS, which include the Locket service component logs, and contact VMware Tanzu Support.